Whoville: Inhabitants

 Many of the different characters, known as Whos, live within the speck that contains Whoville.
-The Whos are whimsical, human/leporid/kangaroo-like hybrid creatures who live in shaped houses, known for their warm hearts and welcoming spirits.
-They are small, furry humanoids with canine snouts, rabbit-like tails and big-sized kangaroo-like feet.
+The Whos are whimsical, furry and colorful creatures who live in shaped houses, known for their warm hearts and welcoming spirits.
 As they celebrate Christmas and readily recognize its true meaning in the absence of material gifts, it is implied to be a majority Christian community; Seuss had gone through several attempts at a more explicitly Christian ending to How the Grinch Stole Christmas! but, dissatisfied in the idea of a heavy-handed approach, decided to leave the religious aspects implied.
 This is further supported by the presence of churches in Whoville as mentioned in Horton Hears A Who.
-Just north of Whoville, atop a high mountain, Mount Crumpit, a bitter, cave-dwelling creature named the Grinch lives with his dog, Max.
+Just north of Whoville, atop a high mountain, Mount Crumpit, a bitter, cave-dwelling creature named the Grinch lives with his Dachshund, Max.

 In the 1987 Soviet Ukrainian animated Horton Hears A Who short by Kievnauchfilm titled My Friends, Where Are You?, the Whos resemble tiny yellow elves with pointy noses and cone shaped hats.
-In the 1992 Horton Hears A Who Russian animated short titled I Can Hear You!, the Whos are identical to humans and live in a simple agrarian society where they mow grass, work in the mill and rear chickens and horses as microscopic as they are, and Whoville is shown as a small village rather than a city (in contrast to the Jungle of Nool which seems to be a pastiche of 80's Soviet city life with occasional appearances of modern technology).
+In the 1992 Horton Hears A Who Russian animated short titled I Can Hear You!, the Whos are identical to humans and live in a simple agrarian society where they mow grass, work in the mill and rear chickens and horses as microscopic as they are, and Whoville is shown as a small village rather than a city (in contrast to the Jungle of Nool which seems to be a pastiche of 1980s Soviet city life with occasional appearances of modern technology).
 In the live-action film, however, the Whos resemble ordinary people with large ears, buck-teeth and strange hairstyles, and while the Who children have ordinary human noses, the adult Whos' noses are snout shaped.
 Also, they are shown to be very greedy and materialistic as compared to the book version, making them more distraught initially when discovering their presents are gone.

 Cindy Lou Who is a generous young girl who was introduced in the book How the Grinch Stole Christmas!
 In the 2000 live-action film, How the Grinch Stole Christmas she is played by actress Taylor Momsen.
 In the 2018 CGI version, she is voiced by Cameron Seely.